Nigeria is the biggest economy on the African continent and a major EU trade partner, with a particular focus on oil and gas.

-Political, trade and cooperation relations between the EU and Nigeria are built on the 2000 Cotonou Agreement (ACP-EU Partnership Agreement), last revised in 2010.
+The basis for political, trade and development cooperation relations between the EU and Nigeria is the 2000 Cotonou Agreement (also known as the ACP-EU Partnership Agreement).
+It covers 79 developing countries in Africa, the Caribbean and the Pacific.
+It was last revised in 2010.

 In 2009, the two parties signed the Nigeria-EU Joint Way Forward, which sets out detailed plans for intensified dialogue and cooperation.

 This has led to regular political dialogues spanning a broad range of issues such as human rights, security and migration.
 The last ministerial meeting was held in November 2015.

 The priorities for bilateral cooperation are set out in the Country Strategy Paper.